jeffrey-cochran/graph_stability/data/hyper_cube/readme.md

 # Notation
-1. H_N indicates the Nth dimensional hypercube with 2^N nodes
+1. Q_N indicates the Nth dimensional hypercube with 2^N nodes
 2. rss is an abbreviation of "Reduced Spectral Similarity"
 3. isd is an abbreviation of "Irreconcilable Spectral Dissimilarity"
 4. tss is an abbreviation of "Total Spectral Similarity"